-- 7 g instant yeast (I use Fleischmann’s® bread machine yeast; 1 package of yeast (all types) weighs 7 g; make sure to use all the granules; DO NOT use old yeast that's more than 6 months old; to substitute active dry for instant yeast, some say to use the same amount while others say to use 25% more active dry; proof active yeast by dissolving it in the warm water from the recipe first until many small bubbles appear)
+- 7 g instant yeast (I use Fleischmann’s® bread machine yeast; 1 packet (all types) weighs 7 g; use every last granule in the packet; DO NOT use old yeast that‘s more than 6 months old; to substitute active dry yeast, use the same amount or up to 25% more active dry and proof it first in the warm water from the recipe)

 - 350 g bread flour (King Arthur)

-- 20 g skim milk powder or nonfat dry milk powder (Bob’s Red Mill; for vegan, use coconut milk powder and avoid soy milk powder as the dough does not rise well)
+- 20 g skim milk powder or nonfat dry milk powder (Bob’s Red Mill; for vegan, use coconut milk powder; avoid soy milk powder as the dough does not rise well)

 - 25 g unsalted butter (room temperature; for vegan, use Miyoko’s)

-- ½ tsp neutral-flavored oil (for greasing the bowl)
+- ½ tsp neutral oil (for greasing the bowl)

-- 10 g unsalted butter (room temperature; for greasing the pan; you can use cooking oil spray, but I like the taste of butter around the crust)
+- 10 g unsalted butter (room temperature; for greasing the pan; or use cooking oil spray)

 Before You Start

-- Shokupan Loaf Pans: The rectangular loaf pan is 4.7 in. x 7.8 in. x 5.1 in.
-(12 cm x 20 cm x 13 cm) and can hold 3100 ml.
-The square loaf pan is 4.7 in. x 5.3 in. x 5.1 in.
-(12 cm × 13.5 cm × 13 cm) and can hold 2070 ml.
+- Shokupan Loaf Pans: The rectangular loaf pan is 4.7 x 7.8 x 5.1 in.
+(12 x 20 x 13 cm) and can hold 3100 ml.
+The square loaf pan is 4.7 x 5.3 x 5.1 in.
+(12 × 13.5 × 13 cm) and can hold 2070 ml.
 I have written an extensive post about Japanese loaf pans and how to order them from Japan.
-If you're not particular about the size and shape, you can use this 1 lb loaf pan on Amazon and follow the recipe for the rectangular loaf.
+If you‘re not particular about the size and shape, you can use this 1 lb loaf pan on Amazon and follow the recipe for the rectangular loaf.

 - Stand Mixer: Please note that my instructions below are for a KitchenAid 5-QT Artisan Series stand mixer (325 watts).
 If you‘re using a KitchenAid Classic Series mixer, do not double the recipe as the 275-watt motor is not strong enough.
 If you‘re using a KitchenAid Professional Series mixer with a spiral hook, you must double the rectangular loaf recipe to succeed, as there won‘t be enough dough to engage the hook otherwise.
 With twice the dough, you must knead 1.5 times longer at each step (as noted in the instructions).
 If you have a different brand of stand mixer, follow my steps the best you can to achieve a dough with the correct texture that passes the windowpane test.
 Please see the blog post for more details.